andriusbern/stadium/README.md

 - Detailed instructions and examples on how to create your own custom reinforcement learning environments.
 - Scripts for training, testing, retraining models and scheduling experiments.

+**Note**: The GUI does not use *stable-baselines*, it uses a custom PPO implementation that is found in *rl/algorithms/*, therefore the usage is different.

 ## Dependencies:

 - numpy==1.16.2